-- Comply with and implement this policy. - Take into account the abilities of all pupils with work being differentiated to fit the needs of everyone. - Use a variety of teaching styles to deliver a broad and balanced curriculum. - Create a positive classroom environment by having high expectations, encouraging pupils, involving pupils, and respecting their feelings. - Assist in the monitoring and tracking of pupils. - Work closely with the inclusion coordinator, assessment coordinator and outside agencies. - Devise and monitor: - o individual education plans - pastoral support programs - personal education plans - Ensure special educational needs pupils have the correct support they require to address their specific needs. - Ensure disabled pupils take a full part in all school activities both on and off the school site. - Ensure pupils with behavioural needs have their own pastoral support program. - Ensure pupils with English as an additional language are given intervention sessions to improve their English. - Ensure pupils who are gifted and talented are identified and that their needs are met. - Ensure the needs of all new arrivals are identified and the appropriate support is allocated.
+- Comply with and implement this policy. - Take into account the abilities of all pupils with work being differentiated to fit the needs of everyone. - Use a variety of teaching styles to deliver a broad and balanced curriculum. - Create a positive classroom environment by having high expectations, encouraging pupils, involving pupils, and respecting their feelings. - Assist in the monitoring and tracking of pupils. - Work closely with the inclusion coordinator, assessment coordinator and outside agencies. - Devise and monitor: o individual education plans o pastoral support programs o personal education plans • Ensure special educational needs pupils have the correct support they require to address their specific needs. - Ensure disabled pupils take a full part in all school activities both on and off the school site. - Ensure pupils with behavioural needs have their own pastoral support program. - Ensure pupils with English as an additional language are given intervention sessions to improve their English. - Ensure pupils who are gifted and talented are identified and that their needs are met. - Ensure the needs of all new arrivals are identified and the appropriate support is allocated indicates behaviour requiring intervention and a member of SLT will step in and support the class teacher and the child.